 1 more week until the dreaded 100 mile Assault on Mt.
 Mitchell “event” in S/N Carolina.
 I knew I had to kick my ass this weekend so I’d have a fighting chance to get to the top of Mt.
 Mitchell the next.
 This ride was sort of a last-minute decision, so I couldn’t find any buddies down to pedal next to me on the trek.
 Just me and my iPod jamming the workout playlist.
 The route is estimated at 7,000′ in 23 miles.
 Starting at the bottom where Hwy 39 splits (West Fork) and ending at Dawson Saddle (the highest elevation point on the Angeles Crest Hwy).
 You can literally start at the top, and not have to pedal at all until the very bottom.
 Very little flat or downhill sections on the way up.
-PAIN!
+BRING THE PAIN!

 The best part is the road is very old, and closed to traffic for 95% of the route.
 GREAT for riding, but a little dicey if you have an emergency.
 Excuse the quality of my camera phone, it may have some sweat on the lens.